Snigg-Phil/SNIGGSMARTTEST/docs/references.md

 ### Overview of the system in the SniggCharging Manager Charging current for the car from PV electricity only

-Snigg Snigg Smart Charger with three meters:
+Snigg Smart Charger with three meters:

 * Consumption meter for car charging current
 * House consumption meter